 The committee does not offer legal advice or legal representation.
 Instead, the committee serves as a liaison between individuals needing help and organizations offering quality legal services in the community.

-If you want the NAACP to investigate a complaint of discrimination, please download and print the form from the link below.
-Fill it out and forward it via email to email@example.com or mail it to: Loudoun County Branch NAACP, ATTN: Legal Redress Committee, P.O.
+If you want the NAACP to investigate a complaint of discrimination, please download the forward the completed form (link below) to firstname.lastname@example.org or mail it to: Loudoun County Branch NAACP, ATTN: Legal Redress Committee, P.O.
 Box 2439, Leesburg, VA 20177.